NianWang-HJJGCDX/HISSM/README.md

 ## HISSM model for multiview clustering
-This is a Matlab implementation of our paper "Fast Multi-view Graph-based Clustering via Hierarchical Initialization and Supercluster Similarity Minimization".
-Code will be updated after paper is published.
-The proposed HISSM model includes two steps named as Hierarchical Initialization(HI) and Supercluster Similarity Minimization(SSM).
+This is the official Matlab implementation of  paper "Fast Multi-view Graph-based Clustering via Hierarchical Initialization and Supercluster Similarity Minimization".
+The proposed HISSM model includes two steps named as Hierarchical Initialization(HI) and Supercluster Similarity Minimization(SSM), where HI is an initialization method and SSM multi-view clustering model for discrete cluster indicators, respectively.
+Our work enables  to perform second-level calculations on a nxn graph with a sample size of 10,000 in just a few seconds.
 ## Usage
 # Main body
 The main body of code see figure